 If your loved one was killed in a car accident, workplace accident, or other unforeseen incident, we can help.
 We provide free legal advice regarding your rights and your chances of recovery.
-You will always speak directly with an experienced Brooklyn wrongful death lawyer.
-Talk to an attorney today by calling (718) 233-3913 or texting (516) 410-4090.
+You will always speak directly with our experienced wrongful death lawyers.
+Talk to an attorney today by calling or texting .
 We are available 24 hours a day, 7 days a week.

-Types of Cases the Result in Wrongful Death Lawsuits
+Types of Accidents that Result in Wrongful Death Lawsuits

 Receiving Compensation for the Loss of a Loved One

 - Expenses of medical aid, nursing, and attention

 - Punitive damages (if they would have been recoverable had the decedent survived)

 Additionally, the amount of recovery depends on the surviving beneficiaries.
 Under New York’s intestate laws, if a spouse survives with no living children, then they are entitled to all of the recovery.
 If a spouse and children survive the decedent, then the spouse is given fifty thousand dollars and one-half of the recovery, the remaining is distributed equally between the children.

 If the decedent was preceded in death by their spouse and only their children survive, then the recovery is distributed evenly among them.If a decedent leaves behind no children or spouse, then a surviving parent or parents may recover.
 Siblings, grandparents, and the issue of grandparents may also be entitled to recover damages according to the priority under New York's intestate laws.